Find out the difference between an Instant Pot and a pressure cooker, and which one will work best in your kitchen.

 "Instant Pot vs. pressure cooker" may not be the best terms to compare; they're both pressure cookers, after all.
-And "Instant Pot" is a brand name, while "pressure cooker" is not.
+And "Instant Pot" is a brand name, while "pressure cooker" is a generic term for a pressurized cooking vessel.
 But if you're new to the world of pressure cooking, this is a decent place to start, anyway.

 Should I buy an old-fashioned stovetop pressure cooker or should I buy a fancy new multifunctional electric pressure cooker?

 If you've been wondering what all the fuss is about, and you don't know diddly about pressure cooking, this article is for you.